srearl/science_mathematics_seminar/README.md

 # science_mathematics_seminar

-Science and Mathematics Seminar Fall 2018
+Slides for a presentation regarding information management best practices at the Science and Mathematics Seminar (ASU Polytechnic Campus, fall 2018).